Bookworm100/PistolShrimpDB/Usage.md

 - SELECT [key] FROM ALL
 	- Selects the row corresponding to the given key.
 If the key is not in the store, the program will say so!
 - SELECT WHERE (col=val, col2=val2,...)
-	- Selects the row meeting all the criteria given by the columns and values.
+	- Selects the rows meeting all the criteria given by the columns and values.
 If nothing matches the criteria, the program will say so!
 	- For example: SELECT WHERE measureId=84, stateId=1, countyId=1101, year=1999, measurement=3353220
 	- You can subtract variables to yield more results!
+- SELECT WHERE (col=val AND/OR col2=val2 AND/OR...)
+	- Selects the rows meeting all the criteria given by the columns and values.
+If nothing matches the criteria, the program will say so!
 3. Deletes:
 - DELETE [key]
 	- Deletes the row corresponding to the given key.
 If the key is not in the store, the program will say so!
 - DELETE VALUES (col=val, col2=val2, col3=val3...)
+	- Deletes the row meeting all the criteria given by the columns and values.
+If nothing matches the criteria, the program will say so!
+- DELETE VALUES (col=val AND/OR col2=val2 AND/OR col3=val3...)
 	- Deletes the row meeting all the criteria given by the columns and values.
 If nothing matches the criteria, the program will say so!
 4. Updates: UPDATE [key] VALUES (col=val, col2=val2, col3=val3...)
 	- Updates the row corresponding to the given key with the new values in the columns.
 If the key is not in the store, the program will say so!